ibm-cloud-docs/containers/cs_loadbalancer.md

 ## Sample YAMLs
 {: #sample}

+Review the following sample YAML files to quickly get started with specifying your load balancer service.
+{: shortdesc}

 **Load balancer 2.0**</br>

 Already have the [prerequisites for a load balancer 2.0](#ipvs_provision) completed?
 You can use the following deployment YAML to create a load balancer 2.0: